-Within a corporate structure, there are several positions that make up the organizational change management team: consultants, leaders, and managers.
+Within a corporate structure, there are several positions that typically make up the organizational change management team: consultants, leaders, and managers.

 Leaders vs. Managers

-In an organizational change management team there is either a leader and a manager, or simply a manager who fills the role of both—if a company does have two separate titles, here’s how their roles differ:
+In an organizational change management team there is either a leader and a manager, or simply a manager who fills the role of both—if a company does have two separate titles, here’s how their roles can differ:

 - Managers – Managers focus less on communication and more on the business side, identifying the exact steps that need to happen and in what order.
-After designing the process, they’ll also have directing duties like allocating resources, adapting the process if necessary, and determining a way to measure success.
+After designing the change process, they'll also usually have directing duties like allocating resources, adapting the process if necessary, and determining a way to measure success.

 Ideally, there would be one person in the team who can be both a leader and manager, bridging the gap and streamlining the transitional process.
-They would be able to come up with a plan, execute it, and communicate exactly what their intentions are to their team members, fellow employees, and executives.
+They would be able to come up with a plan, execute it, and communicate exactly what their intentions are to their team members, fellow employees, and executives.4

 How Much Do Organizational Change Managers Make?